Limitations

 Unsafe exits from debugging

-MCU and hardware debugger can be in an undefined state after abrupt exits.
+MCU and debug probe can be in an undefined state after abrupt exits.

 When a debugging session is abruptly ended by removing power, removing the connection to the debugger, or by other means, the MCU might end up in a 'dirty' state:

 It may be enough to start a new debugging session and reflash the program.
-However, the hardware debugger might also be in a confused state and reject any communication attempt.
+However, the debug probe might also be in a confused state and reject any communication attempt.
 In this case, the best way to proceed is to disconnect and reconnect all the devices before starting a new debugging session.

 Undebuggable MCUs